-- To impart cutting-edge Artificial Intelligence technology in accordance with industry norms. - To instill in students a desire to conduct research in order to tackle challenging technical problems for industry. - To develop effective graduates who are responsible for their professional growth, leadership qualities and are committed to lifelong learning.
+- To impart cutting-edge Artificial Intelligence technology in accordance with industry norms. - To instil in students a desire to conduct research in order to tackle challenging technical problems for industry by sustaining the ethical values. - ❖ To develop effective graduates who are responsible for their professional growth, leadership qualities and are committed to lifelong learning.